vPedreros/Astroinformatics-Homeworks/README.md

 # Astroinformatics-Homeworks
-Homeworks of the course Astroniformatics (AS4501), made by Vicente Pedreros
+Homeworks of the course Astroniformatics (AS4501), made by Vicente Pedreros.